clcain/easy-openvpn/README.md

 ## Dependencies

-Before you can use easy-openvpn, run the following:
+Before you can use easy-openvpn, ensure you have the following packages installed:

 ```
-sudo apt-get install -y easy-rsa git openvpn python3
+sudo apt-get install -y openvpn python3
 ```

 ## Usage